PitchConnect/referee-stats-fogis/docs/data_import.md

 - `Warning: Match ID 6169913 not found, skipping result`
   - The match referenced by a result doesn't exist in the database.

+### Detailed Troubleshooting

+For a comprehensive guide to troubleshooting data import issues, including:

+- Step-by-step debugging approaches
+- Examples of log output for common error scenarios
+- Solutions for data validation issues
+- Database consistency checks
+- Common pitfalls when importing data from FOGIS

+Please refer to the [Data Import Troubleshooting Guide](data_import_troubleshooting.md).

 ## Programmatic Usage

 You can also use the import functionality programmatically in your Python code: